An overview of changes, improvements, and what's new in MariaDB Enterprise Server 11.4

 This document includes all major features and changes between 10.6 ES and 11.4 ES.

-The variable optimizer_adjust_secondary_key_costs has no effect in 11.4 as all the features are already in 11.
+The variable has no effect in 11.4 as all the features are already in 11.
 The variable is deprecated and should be remove from existing config files.

-As long as no new 11.4 features are used (by CREATE TABLE or DML's) and the new variable binlog_alter_two_phase is 0
+As long as no new 11.4 features are used (by CREATE TABLE or DML's) and the new variable is 0 (default) one should be able to use a 10.6 slave of 11.4 master.

-to validate a JSON document against a JSON schema, as documented by the JSON Schema Draft 2020.
+New JSON function JSON_SCHEMA_VALID to validate a JSON document against a JSON schema, as documented by the JSON Schema Draft 2020.
 This function can also be used in a CHECK constraint to verify that only JSON documents are stored in the database which include required items and that the values are within a given range, length, etcetera.

-for easier comparison of two JSON documents and for normalizing JSON objects to be comparable, for example when a unique key based on JSON data is needed.
+New JSON functions JSON_EQUALS() and JSON_NORMALIZE() for easier comparison of two JSON documents and for normalizing JSON objects to be comparable, for example when a unique key based on JSON data is needed.

 New function JSON_OVERLAPS()